 1206 South Challis St

 Salmon, Idaho is a small community approximately 3500 people in size located in a rural western landscape.
 The closest metropolitan area is Missoula, MT, 240 miles to the North, but one would probably not consider Missoula to be truly metropolitan.
 The Salmon Field Office is approximately 500,000 acres in size and is nestled between the Bitterroot Mountains and the Continental Divide to the East, and the Salmon River Mountain Range to the West.
 The HOL site utilizes diverse terrain within the field office.

-Educational Partners: Salmon Valley Stewardship, Salmon High School, Salmon Middle School, Salmon, Idaho Mountain Bike Association-The HUB
+Partner Information: Salmon Valley Stewardship, Salmon High School, Salmon Middle School, Salmon, Idaho Mountain Bike Association-The HUB

 The Salmon HOL program provides youth with learning opportunities of broader ecological themes such as: multiple use management, the landscape approach to public land management, forestry and riparian restoration, climate change, fire ecology and defensible space.
 Carrying capacity, in regards to both recreation use and wildlife populations, and career opportunities in public land management are also integrated throughout these ecological themed learning experiences.